Electorate of Württemberg: History

-During the short reign of Frederick II Eugene, the French Republic invaded Württemberg and compelled the duke to withdraw his troops from the imperial army and pay reparations.
+During the short reign of Frederick II Eugene, the French Republic invaded Württemberg and compelled the duke to withdraw his troops from the Imperial army and pay reparations.
 Though he ruled for only two years, Frederick II Eugene effectively managed to retain the independence of the duchy.
 Through his children's marriages, he made remarkable connections across Europe, including to the Russian, Austrian and British royal families.

 His son, Duke Frederick III (1754–1816), was a prince who modelled himself on Frederick the Great.
-He took part in the war against France in defiance of the wishes of his people and, when the French again invaded and devastated the country, he retired to Erlangen, where he remained until after the conclusion of the peace of Lunéville on 9 February 1801.
+He took part in the War of the Second Coalition against France in defiance of the wishes of his people and, when the French again invaded and devastated the country, he retired to Erlangen, where he remained until after the conclusion of the Treaty of Lunéville on 9 February 1801.

-Following the German Mediatisation with France, signed in March 1802, he ceded his possessions on the left bank of the Rhine, receiving in return nine free imperial cities, among them Reutlingen and Heilbronn and other territories, amounting altogether to about 850 square miles and containing about 124,000 inhabitants.
+Following the German mediatisation with France, signed in March 1802, he ceded his possessions on the left bank of the Rhine, receiving in return nine free imperial cities, among them Reutlingen and Heilbronn and other territories, amounting altogether to about 850 square miles and containing about 124,000 inhabitants.
 He also accepted from Napoleon in 1803 the title of elector.
 Subsequently, the duchy was elevated to an electorate, the Electorate of Württemberg (1803–1805).
 The new districts were not incorporated in the duchy, but remained separate.
 They were known as "New Württemberg" and were ruled without a diet.
 Other areas were acquired in 1803–1806 as part of the German Mediatisation process.